slaclab/sdf-docs/sshmfa_user.md

 ```
 The SSH2 formatted key can be retrieve from the key file by running `ssh-keygen -e -f ~/.ssh/s3df/<name of key>`

->ℹ️ A newly uploaded key will expire after 7 days.
+>?
+A newly uploaded key will expire after 7 days.

 #### Managing and Refreshing Keys
 An unexpired key remains valid for 25 hours after which time it must be refreshed.